- Tax Appeal Board Secretary

 - Tax Appeal Homepage

-This board consists of five members, each with a staggered three-year term.
+This board consists of seven members, each with a staggered three-year term.
 This board hears taxpayers' appeals from the Department of Revenue's (DOR) property tax assessments, as well as attends meetings called by the State Tax Appeal Board.
 For general questions about filing an appeal or a pending appeal, contact the Tax Appeal Board Secretary at the address above.

 Mail or submit your completed tax appeal form to the Clerk & Recorder's office (address above).